PPPA-97/odin-recipes/README.md

-This project's purpose is to create a basic recipe website, as means to put in practice what I have learned in The Odin Project's html lessons.
+This project's purpose is to create a basic recipe website, as means to put in practice what I have learned in The Odin Project's html and CSS lessons.
 The website will consist of a main index page which will have links to a few recipes.
-This project will be revisited in the future to be styled with CSS.